This topic accounts for approximately 8% of your exam marks.

 A simple molecular substance is built from many small discrete molecules (e.g. H₂O, O₂, CO₂, HCl, NH₃, CH₄)

-When the substance melts or boils, only the weak intermolecular forces break; the strong covalent bonds inside the molecules stay intact
+When the substance melts or boils, only the weak intermolecular forces are overcome; the strong covalent bonds inside the molecules stay intact

 Low melting and boiling points